 - PRDOH and its subrecipients must include accurate information in drawdown requests.
-Funds drawn down erroneously must be returned (this includes funds drawn down under the cash advance method where the expenditure of funds is delayed by more than three (3) business days). - Disbursement of funds must occur in a timely manner.
+Funds drawn down erroneously must be returned (this includes funds drawn down under the cash advance method where the expenditure of funds is delayed by more than three (3) business days). - Funds must be disbursed in a timely manner.
 While there is no explicit time period, the general rule is that payment must take place within three (3) business days of CDBG-DR/MIT funds deposits.
-If payment takes longer than three (3) business days, written justification should be maintained in the files. - Interest income generated due to grant advances placed in an interestbearing account in excess of five hundred dollars (\$500) must be remitted to the U.S. Treasury. - Program Income (other than Program Income deposited in a revolving fund) must be disbursed prior to the drawdown of additional funds from the U.S. Treasury (or, in the case of subrecipients, from PRDOH).
+If payment takes longer than three (3) business days, written justification should be maintained in the files. - To ensure timely funds disbursement, the preferred method of disbursement to vendors and subrecipients is electronic funds transfer as soon as funds are received in the PRDOH's bank account. - Interest income generated due to grant advances, exceeding five hundred dollars (\$500) must be remitted quarterly to the U.S. Treasury. - Program Income (other than Program Income deposited in a revolving fund) must be disbursed prior to the drawdown of additional funds from the U.S. Treasury (or, in the case of subrecipients, from PRDOH).